cosmos/ibc/papers/2020-05/src/channels.md

 | `ChanOpenAck`      | `(INIT, TRYOPEN)` | `(OPEN, TRYOPEN)`  |
 | `ChanOpenConfirm`  | `(OPEN, TRYOPEN)` | `(OPEN, OPEN)`     |

-`ChanOpenInit`, executed on chain A, initiates a channel opening handshake from a module on chain A to a module on chain B, providing the identifiers of the local channel identifier, local port, remote port, and remote channel identifier.
-Chain A stores a channel end object in its state.
+`ChanOpenInit`, executed on ledger A, initiates a channel opening handshake from a module on ledger A to a module on ledger B, providing the identifiers of the local channel identifier, local port, remote port, and remote channel identifier. ledger A stores a channel end object in its state.

-`ChanOpenTry`, executed on chain B, relays notice of a channel handshake attempt to the module on chain B, providing the pair of channel identifiers, a pair of port identifiers, and a desired version.
-Chain B verifies a proof that chain A has stored these identifiers as claimed, looks up the module which owns the destination port, calls that module to check that the version requested is compatible, and stores a channel end object in its state.
+`ChanOpenTry`, executed on ledger B, relays notice of a channel handshake attempt to the module on ledger B, providing the pair of channel identifiers, a pair of port identifiers, and a desired version. ledger B verifies a proof that ledger A has stored these identifiers as claimed, looks up the module which owns the destination port, calls that module to check that the version requested is compatible, and stores a channel end object in its state.

-`ChanOpenAck`, executed on chain A, relays acceptance of a channel handshake attempt back to the module on chain A, providing the identifier which can now be used to look up the channel end.
-Chain A verifies a proof that chain B has stored the channel metadata as claimed and marks its end of the channel as `OPEN`.
+`ChanOpenAck`, executed on ledger A, relays acceptance of a channel handshake attempt back to the module on ledger A, providing the identifier which can now be used to look up the channel end. ledger A verifies a proof that ledger B has stored the channel metadata as claimed and marks its end of the channel as `OPEN`.

-`ChanOpenConfirm`, executed on chain B, confirms opening of a channel from chain A to chain B.
+`ChanOpenConfirm`, executed on ledger B, confirms opening of a channel from ledger A to ledger B.
-Chain B simply checks that chain A has executed `ChanOpenAck` and marked the channel as `OPEN`.
+Ledger B simply checks that ledger A has executed `ChanOpenAck` and marked the channel as `OPEN`.
-Chain B subsequently marks its end of the channel as `OPEN`.
+Ledger B subsequently marks its end of the channel as `OPEN`.
 After execution of `ChanOpenConfirm`, the channel is open on both ends and can be used immediately.

-When the opening handshake is complete, the module which initiates the handshake will own the end of the created channel on the host ledger, and the counterparty module which it specifies will own the other end of the created channel on the counterparty chain.
+When the opening handshake is complete, the module which initiates the handshake will own the end of the created channel on the host ledger, and the counterparty module which it specifies will own the other end of the created channel on the counterparty ledger.
 Once a channel is created, ownership can only be changed by changing ownership of the associated ports.

 \vspace{3mm}